-Every half term a Learning Letter is available on the website to outline the learning which is to take place in a topic.
-There are suggestions here for activities to support children at home.
+Every half term, a Learning Overview is available on the website curriculum pages to outline the learning which is to take place in a topic.

 Home learning is given each week following our Home Learning Policy - a copy of which is available in the policies section.

 From September 2020, the majority of home learning will be uploaded to Seesaw.
 Pupils will receive this work on a Monday and must return this work before the following Monday.

 We regularly invite parents into school to take part in Learning Workshops which are led by school staff.
 At these events, parents find out more about how subjects are taught in school and learn of ideas to try at home.

 Should you have any questions regarding home learning, please speak to your child’s teacher.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.